![]() |

 "District Office" – means the Department's office for the district in which the well is located.

-"Enhanced Oil Recovery" – means any secondary or tertiary recovery method used in an effort to recover hydrocarbons from a pool by injection of fluids, gases or other substances to maintain, restore or augment natural reservoir energy, or by introducing gases, chemicals, other substances or heat or by in-site combustion, or by any combination thereof.
+"Enhanced Oil Recovery" – means any secondary or tertiary recovery method used in an effort to recover hydrocarbons from a pool by injection of fluids, gases or other substances to maintain, restore or augment natural reservoir energy, or by introducing gases, chemicals, other substances or heat or by in-situ combustion, or by any combination thereof.
 (Section 1 of the Act)

 "Enhanced Oil Recovery Injection Well" – means a Class II UIC well used for enhanced oil recovery.